Edited by estrella sacragon, Eng, Lynn

 How to Overcome Loneliness

-- 1Accept the Fact that Having and Wanting Friends is Normal.Psychologists say that lonely people basically long for a deep connection with other people.
+- 1Psychologists say that lonely people basically long for a deep connection with other people.
 Connecting with others is never codependency.
 Generally, humans are naturally social.
 Some may have larger groups of friends, while others prefer just to have one or two connections.
-Whatever your preference is, always keep in mind that the feeling of loneliness does not necessarily mean that something is wrong with you.Advertisement
+Whatever your preference is, always keep in mind that the feeling of loneliness does not necessarily mean that something is wrong with you.Accept the Fact that Having and Wanting Friends is Normal.Advertisement

 Why do People Become Lonely?